cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 2. Your previous experience with data analytics
 3. One thing you hope to do with your new skills in data analytics

-<a class="uk-button uk-button-primary" href="https://gastate.view.usg.edu/d2l/home/2322808">Visit iCollege</a>
+<a class="uk-button uk-button-primary" href="https://gastate.view.usg.edu/d2l/le/2322808/discussions/List">Post on iCollege</a>

 <br>
 <br>